We run and sponsor a number of CPD events each year pertaining to the needs of general practice.

 As a corporate member of Wentworth Healthcare, CPD Events are open to Nepean GP Network members.
 Click the Wentworth Logo to be directed to the NBM PHN listed events.

 Nepean GP Network Events

-Heath Pathways in Action Friday 2nd March 2018 HealthPathways empowers clinicians with locally agreed information to make the right decisions, together with patients, at the point of care.
+Health Pathways in Action Friday 2nd March 2018 HealthPathways empowers clinicians with locally agreed information to make the right decisions, together with patients, at the point of care.
 HealthPathways is designed and written for use during a consultation.
-Each pathway provides clear and concise guidance for assessing and managing a patient with a particular symptom or condition.
-Pathways also include information about making requests to services in the local health system Presented by: Dr Hany Gayed, GP and Clinical Editor, HealthPathways Nepean Blue Mountains Nick Rosser, HealthPathways Manager, NBM PHN Learning Outcomes/Topics:
+Presented by: Dr Hany Gayed, GP and Clinical Editor, HealthPathways Nepean Blue Mountains Nick Rosser, HealthPathways Manager, NBM PHN Learning Outcomes/Topics:

 Know what HealthPathways is: its purpose and use; its difference from formal guidelines and its layout and functionality.

 Identify how patients with a particular condition will be managed in the local context inclusive of appropriate localised referral pathways

 Learn how to access it and incorporate it into patient consultations.

 Time: 12:30 PM until 2 PM RSVP: By Wednesday 28th February 2018 See the attachment for details of this event